 - Design is very similar to the classic GI Magazines

-- Big bore follower design ensures reliability feeding
+- Big bore follower design ensures reliable feeding

-CMMG MKW-15 .458 SOCOM 10 Round Magazine
+CMMG MKW-15 .458 SOCOM 10-Round Magazine

-- Light and yet durable polymer construction
+- Light and durable polymer construction

 - Non-tilt follower and curved design ensure good and reliable feeding